LucasJunio/authentication-authorization-jwt-inversify-express/README.md

 # 1. Overview

 Welcome to the Authentication and Authorization API!
 This API allows you to signin making authenticationa and authorization, receiving a token and a session cookie.
 This README provides instructions on how to set up and use the API.
-On this application you can see concepts like SOLID, EventEmitter, DRY.
+On this application you can see concepts like SOLID, EventEmitter, DRY, LOGS.

 Result: